Magdy-00/Magdy-portfolio/README.md

 # Magdy Portfolio

+## Live Preview:
+You can view the live version of the portfolio [here](https://magdy-00.github.io/Magdy-portfolio/).

 Welcome to the personal portfolio of **Magdy Yasser Mahmoud Khalil**.
 This site showcases my skills, experience, and various projects.

 ## Features: